 The world of tech recruitment can be a minefield.
 We work in it every day and are fully immersed in the industry, which makes it easy to forget that sometimes these terms can be confusing, especially if your business is just starting out.
 For startups it’s crucial that you hire the right people, but with the market so competitive and dog eat dog, it’s easier than ever to feel overwhelmed.

-When a business is scaling, finding the right people to help deliver your mission is one of the most crucial elements.
+When a tech business is scaling, finding the right people to help deliver your mission is one of the most critical elements.
 The people you surround yourself with in the early stages can be the difference in making or breaking your business.
 Therefore, if you’re outsourcing your recruitment, it’s also essential that you choose the right method to help you source these talented people.
 Many businesses choose to outsource their recruitment, mainly if they’re focussed on growth strategies, as it frees up time to prioritise other elements of the company and they can benefit from expert recruiters.

 If you’ve been exploring outsourcing recruitment for your business, you’ll probably have heard the terms “RPO” and “contingent recruitment” a lot.
 These are the two main types of a recruitment agency that you will find.
 But do you really understand what they mean?
 What’s the difference, and which is right for you?